 - During the first two weeks of January, shop ‘til you drop at the January sales.
-Hit the high streets (main shopping thoroughfares) like Oxford Street and Regents Street and heritage department stores like Harrods, Selfridges, and Fortnum & Mason.
+Hit the high streets (main shopping thoroughfares) like Oxford Street and Regent Street and heritage department stores like Harrods, Selfridges, and Fortnum & Mason.

 - January 25 is Burns Night, an homage to the Scottish poet Robert Burns, which is celebrated throughout the UK with Scottish-themed food and drink served at many pubs and some restaurants.
 (There’s usually haggis involved.)